Sharrif Floyd: Professional playing career

 He switched his jersey to #73 for the 2014 season, going back to his high school and college number after wearing #95 for his rookie season.
 In 2014, Floyd finished the season with the most quarterback hurries among Vikings defensive tackles with 20, per Pro Football Focus, despite playing just 587 snaps.
 He recorded 42 total tackles, 4.5 sacks and one pass deflection.

 Floyd was a starting defensive tackle next to Linval Joseph in the 2015 season.
 Floyd recorded a half a sack in Week 3 against the San Diego Chargers, and half a sack in Week 6 against the Kansas City Chiefs.
 He did not play in Week 7 against the Detroit Lions due to a knee/ankle injury.
 He was still hampered by the injury and was listed inactive for the Week 8 match-up against the Chicago Bears.

 On May 2, 2016, the Vikings announced that they picked up the fifth-year option of Floyd's contract.
 Floyd only played in the first game of the season before being inactive for the next 12 games dealing with a knee injury.
 He was placed on injured reserve on December 12, 2016.

 On March 30, 2017, it was revealed that Floyd was diagnosed with nerve damage in his knee following meniscus surgery in September 2016.
 With the lingering nerve damage, some projected that it could be career threatening.
 He was placed on the reserve/non-football injury list on September 2, 2017.

+In November 2018, Floyd filed a $180 million medical malpractice lawsuit against Dr. James Andrews for causing him debilitating muscle and nerve damage after performing an unpermitted knee surgery on him in September 2016.